Darryl McDaniels: Career

-Later that year, McDaniels sold his DJ equipment, after his friend Joseph "Run" Simmons acquired his own turntables and mixer.
+Later that year in 1978, McDaniels sold his DJ equipment, after his friend Joseph "Run" Simmons acquired his own turntables and mixer.
 After Jam Master Jay – who had a reputation as the best young DJ in Hollis – joined the group, Run encouraged McDaniels to rap rather than DJ.
 Gradually, McDaniels came to prefer rapping to mixing records, and adopted the nickname of "Easy D".
 In 1981, he dropped the "Easy D" moniker in favor of "DMcD", the way he signed his work in school, and then to the shorter "D.M.C."
 This new nickname alternately stood for "Devastating Mic Control" or "Darryl Mac", his nickname since childhood as referenced in the lyrics of the song "King of Rock".

 In 1984, the trio released their self-titled debut album.
 Their third album Raising Hell, went to No. 6 on the Billboard 200 and No. 1 on the Top R&B/Hip-Hop Albums chart, making Run-D.M.C. the most popular hip-hop group at the time.
 During this time, McDaniels became a heavy drinker.
 He was known to drink up to eight 40-ounce bottles of malt liquor a day and was arrested twice for public intoxication and driving while intoxicated.
 In 1987 Run-D.M.C. wrote "Christmas in Hollis" for A Very Special Christmas.
 The music video for "Christmas in Hollis" was shot in Hollis, Queens.
 Run-D.M.C. filmed the video during their 1987 tour.
 DMC's mother made a guest appearance in the video.

+Darryl McDaniels performs with Run-DMC at Deck the Hall Ball in 1999 in Seattle.

 In 1997, McDaniels began to develop a deep depression.
 He became extremely unhappy with the routine of touring and performing, and with being away from his wife and newborn son.
 He began to rely heavily on prescription drugs and alcohol to ease the pain.
 While on tour, McDaniels noticed his voice was giving out.
 He was later diagnosed with spasmodic dysphonia, a vocal disorder which causes involuntary spasms of the larynx muscles.
 He believes it was caused by the aggressive way in which he performs his lyrics compounded with the years of heavy drinking.